A guide to tropical modifications: Structural theorems about tropical modification

 \begin{proof} We perform tropical modifications of $C$ in order to have all zeros and poles of $f,g$ at the vertices of valency one.
 Namely, for a point $p$ such that $p$ is in the corner locus of $f$ we add to $C$ an infinite edge $l$ emanating from $p$.
 We define $f$ on $l$ as the linear function with integer slope such that the sum of slopes of $f$ over the edges from $p$ is zero, i.e. $f(x)=f(p)-\ord_fp\cdot x$ where $x$ is the coordinate on $l$ such that $x=0$ at $p$ and then $x$ grows.
 We define $g$ on this edge as the constant $g(p)$.
 We perform this operation for all roots and poles of $f$.
-Then we do the same procedure for along the divisor of $g$. \end{proof}
+Then, we do the same procedure along the divisor of $g$.
+If \(p\) belongs to both divisors, we add one infinite leg \(l\) and extend \(f\) and \(g\) linearly on \(l\) so that, under the map \((f,g)\), this leg has primitive direction proportional to \((\ord_p(f),\ord_p(g))\).
+With this choice the balancing defects of both \(f\) and \(g\) at \(p\) are moved to the new one-valent end. \end{proof}

 \begin{proof}[Proof of the tropical Weil theorem] By the lemma above we may suppose that the triple $(C,f,g)$ is admissible.
 Now $f,g$ define a map $C\to \TT^2$ and the image is a tropical curve $D=\{(f(x),g(x))|x\in C\}$: indeed, at every vertex of the image the balancing condition is satisfied; all one-valent vertices go to infinity by one of the coordinates.
 Now it is easy to verify that $g(x)\cdot \ord_f(x)$ is a term in the definition of the momentum of $D$ with respect to $(0,0)$: if $\ord_f(x)\ne 0$, then $D$ has a horizontal infinite edge, and its $Y$-coordinate is $g(x)$.
 Finally,